I Do Not Need Alcohol to Survive Motherhood

 “The most expensive part of having kids is all the wine you have to drink.”

 I remember a time when I used to look at these quotes and laugh, “That is a good one!” and carry on about my day.
 I would make it through 12-14 hours with twin boys running around my house and, once they were sound asleep in bed, I would have one glass of red wine.
 I’m not really sure when this habit started, but it was a guaranteed 2-3 times a week drink that felt as normal as having a cup of tea in the morning.
+In Motherhood, women can feel especially down at times.
+Weight gain and feeling old can be really detrimental to the mental health of women.
+Fortunately, if you feel the need to, you can transform your body with the help of surgery.

 It wasn’t until I came across a very brave woman on Instagram that held a sign stating “I do not need alcohol to survive motherhood” that I was, essentially, slapped in the face.